zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 For new openstack installs, we recommend using the RabbitMQ-Ceilometer endpoint, which is what will be reported by `openstack_amqp_config`.

+When the RabbitMQ-Ceilometer service is added to Control Center, two IP Assignments will be added as well.
+Upon creation, they will have no IP address, only a port number.
+You must add the IP address by following these steps:

+1. In Control Center, open the service page for your Zenoss instance.
+2. Click "Assign" for the first IP assignment.
+3. Select the appropriate IP from the "IP" select box on the "Assign IP" modal dialog.
+4. Click "Assign IP".
+5. Repeat for the remaining IP Assignment.

+NOTE: Control Center services will not be able to restart successfully until the IP addresses are added.

 ### OpenStack Ceilometer Configuration Steps

 Zenoss relies upon a Ceilometer dispatcher plugin to ship raw event and